 Bombay ducks are aquatic creatures that inhabit the seas near India.
 These fish have a long and cylindrical body, with its basic colour being brownish-yellow in adults but lighter at about 20 cm.

 Young Bombay Ducks can be up to three inches long when they hatch, which is why this species has been nicknamed “Bombay Duck” by fisherman who often catches them as their main target of fishing expeditions off the coast of southern Asia (especially around Mumbai).

-The Bombay duck is called the posto, hilsa or palla fish in Hindi.
-It has a distinctive long, snake-like appearance and it’s one of India’s most popular dishes!
+The Bombay duck is called posto, hilsa or palla fish in Hindi.
+It has a distinctive long, snake-like appearance, one of India’s most popular dishes!

 The humble Bombay Duck is a nutritional powerhouse that doesn’t get nearly the recognition it deserves!